anthonrodgrs01/gcp-devops-project/readme.md

-# This is our GCP devOPS projects repository
+# Docker flask application

+- This application is written in python

+- It shall be deployed on GKE